davner/31daysofgrief.github.io/_posts/2024-10-05-day-5-unanswered.md

 >
 >&mdash;Thea&mdash;

+She had meant to mail this to me a few weeks before.

 I haven’t written back yet.
 I’ve come so far, but I still freeze at the thought of responding.
 Tears stream down my face just thinking about it.

 I hope by the end of this project, I’ll be strong enough to finally write her back.